Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Content Creation: Our content is based on our own travel experiences.
 All photos are our own unless otherwise stated.
 We sometimes utilize AI tools to assist with tasks like generating titles, summarizing content, and improving organization.

-For more information: For more information, please click HERE to visit our private policy page.
+For more information: For more information, please click HERE to visit our privacy policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-What is the Tokyo Skytree?
+What Is Tokyo Skytree?

-Fun Fact – It took 3 years and 8 months to build the Tokyo Skytree.
-Construction started on July 14, 2008, and ended on February 29, 2012.
-The official opening was on May 22, 2012.
+Fun fact: construction on Tokyo Skytree started on July 14, 2008, and ended on February 29, 2012.
+The tower officially opened on May 22, 2012.

 Tokyo Skytree from Sumida Park